Using $env:Path variable in PowerShell to set environment variable for the session or temporary. Use

 Using the Get-ChildItem in PowerShell, you can get the environment variable as follows:

-The output of the above script to set an environment variable for the session and get it is:
+The output of the above PowerShell script get an environment variable for the session and print environment variable path as:

 Close the PowerShell window and open it again.

 Run the Get-ChildItem command again to get the environment variable created in the above step.

 It will give an error message as the environment variable remains available for that process scope only.

 PS C:\> Get-ChildItem Env:GoHugo Get-ChildItem : Cannot find path 'GoHugo' because it does not exist.
 At line:1 char:1 + Get-ChildItem Env:GoHugo + ~~~~~~~~~~~~~~~~~~~~~~~~ + CategoryInfo : ObjectNotFound: (GoHugo:String) [Get-ChildItem], ItemNotFoundException + FullyQualifiedErrorId : PathNotFound,Microsoft.PowerShell.Commands.GetChildItemCommand PS C:\>

 Use Powershell to Set Environment Variables for a user

 To create an environment variable permanently for a user account, use [System.Environment] method to set an environment variable for a user.

 In the above PowerShell script, [System.Environment] uses the SetEnvironmentVariable method to set an environment variable permanently for a user and its value will persist permanently.